argentsea/docfx/index.md

                         Although it might sound cozy, “tight coupling” isn’t a good thing in software design.
 It happens when one system’s integration with another system depends on the internal implementation of the other system.
 Usually the result of haphazard design, it makes it nearly impossible to switch to a different provider.
                     </p>
                     <p>
-                        Like, say, when accessing your database *depends upon how tables and columns are implemented*.
+                        For example, when your database client code <i>depends upon how tables and columns are implemented</i>, you have tightly implemented these layers.
                     </p>
                 </div>
             </div>